floorberkhout/commit4life/README.md

 ##### x_first
 Depth and breadth first look in many ways like eachother.
 Therefore we created the file "x_first".
 The file sees whether the command line stated depth or breadth first and will use this information to either pick a random node from the queue (Depth-first) or a node that is in the front of the queue (Breadth-first), this determines the path to the solution.

+These algorithms make use of car.py (car objects), board.py (board object) and node.py (node object).
+In theory, the Node class can be merged into the Board class but because Node contains functions that are not needed for the random algorithms we seperated it into two classes.
 - Depth-first
 	1. main.py loads car objects
 	2. main.py loads board object